 Zendesk supports enterprise single sign-on access to Zendesk accounts via Secure Assertion Markup Language (SAML) and JSON Web Token (JWT).
 With SSO, users can sign in once using their company sign-in form to gain access to multiple systems and service providers, including Zendesk products.

 As a Zendesk admin, your role consists of enabling the SSO options.
-This article describes how to enable up to two SAML single sign-on configurations that can be used to authenticate team members (admins and agents, including light agents and contributors), end users, or both.
+This article describes how to enable multiple SAML single sign-on configurations that can be used to authenticate team members (admins and agents, including light agents and contributors), end users, or both.

 This article contains the following topics: